 - Must demonstrate ability to speak fluent English.

-- Must be eligible for a Missouri Medical License.
+- Must be eligible for a permanent Missouri Medical License.

-- Must obtain J-1 Visa prior to program start date.
+- Must obtain visa prior to program start date.

 - Personal statement.